biofold/PhD-SNPg/README.md

         - macOSX.x86_64

       Installation time depends on the network speed.
-      About 30G UCSC files need to be downloaded.i
+      About 30G UCSC files need to be downloaded.

       For light installation:
         python setup.py web_install arch_typ